indigo-dc/indigo-datacloud-releases/indigo1/second_update_of_indigo-1.md

 * Bugfix in OCCI not waiting the volumes on creation

 #### Installation & Configuration
+In order to update the packages please use:
 * For CentOS 7:<br>
   ``` yum clean all && yum update IM```<br>
 * For Ubuntu 14:04:<br>